ArthurGuy/BBMembershipSystem/README.md

 * Tracking of who trains who
 * Member grid to see who belongs to Build Brighton
 * The ability for members to cancel their subscription and leave Build Brighton (not that they would want to!)
-* Collect deposit payments for door keys
+* Collect deposit payments for door keys and member storage boxes
 * Door entry control and tracking

 ###Upcomming Features
-* Handle member storage box assignments and deposit payments
+* Handle member storage box assignments
-* Equipment control and usage logging using the training equipment
+* Equipment control and usage logging